-The drain trap is easy to locate under the sink.
-It sits at the curve by the drainpipe inside the cabinet.
+The drain trap should be easy to find under the sink.
+It is usually located on the curve by the drainpipe.

 2. Unscrew the P-Trap

-Get your bucket ready underneath the p-trap.
+Place a bucket under the P-trap.
 Unscrew it until it comes off.
-Rinse the p-trap under running water, preferably in another sink.
+Rinse the trap under running water, ideally in another sink.

 3. Flush the Drain

-Empty the catch bucket and reposition it under the sink.
-Pour a kettle or two full of boiling water into the drain.
+Empty the bucket and place it under the sink.
+Pour a kettle or two of boiling water into the drain.
 If the water doesn’t clear the blockage, use a tool to try and push it out.

 4. Refasten the P-Trap

-When you’re happy that the drain is clear, refasten the p-trap.
-Make sure it’s screwed on fully and is water-tight before you open the tap to check that the water flow is now unrestricted.
+When you are satisfied that the drain is clear, refasten the P-trap.
+Make sure it is fully screwed on and watertight, then open a faucet to check whether or not the water will drain again.

 1. Prepare for Plunging

-For the best results with a plunger, you must create a tight seal.
+To achieve the best results with a plunger, it is essential to create a tight seal.
 Place the plunger over the drain and fill the sink with enough water to cover the plunger’s bell.
-With double sinks, seal off the second drain with either a towel or a stopper.
+If you have a double sink, seal the other drain with a plug or towel.

-If you’re working with a bathroom sink or bathtub, remove the drain stopper and seal the overflow outlet at the top.
-You can use duct tape or a damp rag for this.
+When working with a bathroom sink or bathtub, remove the drain stopper and seal the overflow at the top.
+You can use duct tape or a damp cloth to achieve this.